 Often the tow vehicle you have determines which trailer we can share with you.
 In order to tow one of our little teardrop travel trailers, your tow vehicle needs the following:

 All of our trailers (except The General) are wired to connect to a standard 7-pin connector.
 If you are renting a 2014-2017 model trailer, a 7-pin connector is mandatory since they have electronic brakes.
-Lemon Drop and the T@G XL trailers are wired for a 7-pin connector, but we have an adapter that will let you hook Lemon Drop or the T@G XL these two trailers up using a 4-pin connector if needed.
+The T@G trailers (Nomad and Escape) are wired for a 7-pin connector, but we have an adapter that will let you hook up using a 4-pin connector if needed.
 The General is wired for a 4-pin, and can only be towed with vehicles that have a 4-pin connector.